zhengjunyao-work/arc24/docs/modeling/Iteration_27_fix_data_augmentation_bug.md

 ## Conclusion

+After fixing the data augmentation bug I can completely learn the train dataset.
+I have also probed that I can learn at the same time the input distribution and to solve ARC tasks.

+Moreover I observed huge improvements in validation score when doing test-time fine-tuning.

 ## Next steps

 ## TODO

-- [ ] Can I overfit to the train set and still learn the inputs distribution?
+- [x] Can I overfit to the train set and still learn the inputs distribution?
+Yes
 - [x] Design an experiment to verify the improvement on test-time fine-tuning
+- [ ] Update with the results of the fine-tuned LoRA.